-Disability Services at Clark University
+Student Accessibility Services at Clark University

-Clark University is committed to providing equal access to otherwise qualified students with disabilities who are able to effectively function in a rigorous campus-based liberal arts environment.
+Clark University is committed to providing equal access to otherwise qualified students with disabilities who are able to effectively function in a rigorous, campus-based, liberal-arts environment.

-Disability Services is located in the Goddard Library, Room 430.
+Student Accessibility Services is located in the Goddard Library, Room 430.
 This office is the point of contact for any student seeking accommodations.

-Disability Services treats all materials pertaining to a student's disability as confidential.
+Student Accessibility Services treats all materials pertaining to a student's disability as confidential.
 This material does not become a part of a student's permanent record.

 - Students requesting letters of accommodation be sent to faculty acknowledge that some level of disclosure may be necessary to provide the requested accommodation(s).